Mark and grade

 Six special fields can be displayed in the table of entries

-Like any other field, the special field columns can be turned on and off individually in Options → Preferences → Entry Table.
+Like any other field, the special field columns can be turned on and off individually in File → Preferences → Entry Table.

 You can see the value of a special field by: